-- Once your doctor or ET nurse gives the OK to resume activities, go slow and rebuild your body safely.
+- Once your doctor or Nurse Specialized in Wound, Ostomy & Continence (NSWOC) gives the OK to resume activities, go slow and rebuild your body safely.

 - The stoma is strong tissue and it is not easy to injure your stoma, yet it can bleed easily.

 - Use caution when participating in sports that require heavy lifting as you are at risk for developing a hernia.

 - Remember to stay hydrated, especially if you have an ileostomy.

 - Walking is an easy and effective form of exercise you can start after surgery.

 - A stoma guard or tight fitting band may help hold the pouch securely in place and protect the stoma

 Yes, you can go swimming and you don’t need a special swim suit or special pouching system!

 People with stomas can…